Online conformal inference for multi-step time series forecasting: Experiments

-We present the results in Figure~\ref{fig-elec_cov} and Figure~\ref{fig-elec_box}, comparing the rolling coverage and interval width of each method.
+Figure~\ref{fig-elec_cov} and Figure~\ref{fig-elec_box} compare the rolling coverage and interval width across method.
 These computations are based on a rolling window of size \(100\).
 The DR method corresponds to the analytic intervals obtained from the dynamic regression model.
-First, we observe that DR consistently achieves a significantly higher coverage than the \(90\%\) target coverage, resulting in much wider intervals than other methods for \(h=1,2,3,4\).
-Second, MSCP, MWCP, and MACP fail to sustain the target coverage and noticeably undercover after September 2014 for all forecast horizons, thus leading to narrower intervals than others.
-Third, MPI, MPID, and AcMCP offer prediction intervals that are wider than those of other conformal prediction methods, effectively mitigating or avoiding the undercoverage issue observed after September 2014.
-Additionally, we notice that MPID performs slightly worse than MPI and AcMCP in terms of coverage for \(h=3,4,7\), despite leading to wider intervals.
-Finally, MPI and AcMCP coverage display similar pattern, but AcMCP is capable of constructing narrower intervals than MPI.
+First, DR consistently attains coverage well above the \(90\%\) target, resulting in much wider intervals than other methods for \(h=1,2,3,4\).
+While this overcoverage improves reliability, the resulting intervals are overly conservative and may lead to inefficient operational decisions in electricity markets, such as excessive reserve procurement.
+Second, MSCP, MWCP, and MACP fail to sustain the target coverage and noticeably undercover after September 2014 for all horizons, thus leading to narrower intervals than others.
+In electricity market applications, such undercoverage underestimates demand uncertainty and increases the risk of insufficient reserve allocation.
+Third, MPI, MPID, and AcMCP offer wider intervals that largely mitigate the post--September 2014 undercoverage.
+Among these, MPID shows slightly poorer coverage than MPI and AcMCP at \(h=3\), despite producing to wider intervals.
+Finally, while MPI and AcMCP display similar coverage pattern, AcMCP is capable of constructing narrower intervals than MPI, particularly at larger horizons.
+Relative to MPID, AcMCP also achieves greater interval width reduction, with advantages that become more pronounced as \(h\) increases and without sacrificing performance at shorter horizons.